zszalas2/zszalas2.github.io/_posts/2017-02-18-3_things_i_learned_creating_the_try_new_beers_gem.markdown

-# 3 Getting Creative While Scraping
+## 3 Getting Creative With Your Scraping

 I had a really tought time extracting types and breweries, no matter how specific I got with my `.search`.
 It was either scraping neither or both.
 I'm not sure as to the exact reason why (please leave a comment if you know why :)  ), but as I examined the XML further I noticed that both were children of an object.
 One was even and the other was odd consistently.
 So in order to scrape it I had to do the following: